Twinnie-Lee Moore

 Twinnie-Lee Moore (born 14 May 1987) is an English country pop singer-songwriter and actress.

 Career

 Theatre

-In 2009, Moore was cast as Velma Kelly in the 2009/10 touring version of the Kander and Ebb West End musical Chicago.
+In 2008, Moore played Ariel in the 2008 touring production of Footloose and in 2009, went on to play Velma Kelly in the 2009/10 touring version of the Kander and Ebb West End musical Chicago.
 She then appeared in A Chorus Line, in May 2010 at the Lowry in Manchester.

 She was then cast as Jazmin in the stage musical Flashdance for its Shaftesbury Theatre production opening in October 2010.
 Moore played one of three friends who dance in a club, who together "sing practically the whole show".

 Moore also went on to star in the West End premiere of Rock of Ages in the all-star ensemble and played the lead roles of Sherrie and Justice on many occasions.
 The show opened on 31 August 2011 at the Shaftesbury Theatre; Moore left the production at a cast change in September 2012.

 Film

 Moore starred as Monica in the drama The Wife, alongside Glenn Close, Max Irons and Christian Slater.

 In 2014, Moore was cast as the part of Crazy Mary in the movie Ironclad: Battle for Blood.